-- The program's three-year mean for licensure pass rate will be at or above the national mean for the same three year period. - Seventy percent (70%) or more of students will earn an Associate level degree in nursing within three years of enrollment in the first nursing course (150% of the stated nursing program length). - Graduates will rate overall program satisfaction at average or above (>2.5) on a 1-4 point scale. - Employers of the nursing program graduates will rate preparation of graduates at average or above (>2.5) on a 1-4 point scale. - Ninety percent (90%) of the Nursing graduates will be employed in nursing and/or enrolled in a bachelor's degree program six months after graduation.
+- The program's most recent annual licensure exam pass rate will be at least 80% for all first-time test-takers during the same twelve month period. - Seventy percent (70%) or more of students will earn an Associate level degree in nursing within three years of enrollment in the first nursing course (150% of the stated nursing program length). - Graduates will rate overall program satisfaction at average or above (>2.5) on a 1-4 point scale. - Employers of the nursing program graduates will rate preparation of graduates at average or above (>2.5) on a 1-4 point scale. - Ninety percent (90%) of the Nursing graduates will be employed in nursing and/or enrolled in a bachelor's degree program six months after graduation.